CLB56/tips_and_tricks/vim.md

-# PLUGIN vim-ipython-cell
-This plugin reproduce the bahviour of Jupyter notebook : code execution cell by cell.
-But i think i don't need it.
-I prefer writing the full code as it was an one-block entire programm and then paste it to jupyter html interface.

 # Link to a quite good vimrc for python
 https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim

-# Python -m

-2 existing python module, 2 ways :
-python3 <full_path_to_the_module.py>

-python3 -m module_name

-It will execute the module as "main" programm and so if the mdoule is well done execute the code located in if __name__ == "__main__":

-Otherwise an import of a module just read the core code which will usually do nothing except declaring variables, functions and class.

-It's recommended to always ecxecute python modules like that : python3.X -m name_of_the_module It will avoid issues : PATH, rights, versions

-Here is an example for installation : python3.6 -m pip install black --user python3.6 -m black mon_fichier.py

 --user is just to installl at user level and not at system level